jenniferfi/The-Zen-Organizer/README.md

 Widgets:
  - current date
  - current weather based on your location (geolocation)
- - to-do list that saves your task in local storage
+ - to-do list, that saves your tasks in local storage
  - pomodoro timer with different time options